ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 @ = Reset MCU
 @ will restart the MCU.
 This is handy when the SSID, et cetera are changed and the program must be restarted.
 Settings will not be deleted.
+U Demo mode (msec) (U200)
+Let the run the time at a higher speed.
+U200 will run the clock 5 times faster.

 W=WIFI, X=NTP&, Y=BLE, Z=Use SD
 Toggle WIFI, NTP on and off.
 Enter the character will toggle it on or off.